qarmin/Qarminer/README.md

 It will get list of all classes(minus some user exceptions) and all its functions(minus some functions which are known that cause crashes or do something strange).
 Next object class is created and each available function is executed on it with random or not arguments

-### Create Test Project
+### Creating Test Projects
-Executing `CreateTestProject.tscn` will allow to create test project in Project folder.
+Executing `CreateGDScriptProject.tscn` will allow to create test project in `GDScript` folder.
+Same `CreateCSharpProject.tscn` will create a new project in `CSharp` folder.
-This project allow to check how project works when functions randomly are executed.
+This projects allow to check how project works when functions randomly are executed and also allow to easy change/mix invidual classes and functions.

 ## 4.0 version
 Currently GDScript in Godot 4.0 is heavily broken, so it is not possible to get current newest version of Qarminer from master branch(with 3.2 Godot support) and easily update it to 4.0.